BREXIT means FIXIT

 Here is a summary of the authors experience resulting in his call for EU level research vigilance

-An excellent example of the power of EU legislation working for the common good occurred in the mid 1990's when the EU proposed that all new cars sold into European markets by 2005 should have soft pedestrian friendly front bumpers.
+In the mid 1990's the EU proposed that all new cars sold into European markets by 2005 should have soft pedestrian friendly front bumpers.

 But there was a problem

-because the car makers demanded stiff bumpers to protect car bodywork in other types of collisions.
+because the car makers liked the stiff bumpers that protected their cars in minor collisions.

-The author of this webpage came up with a 'smart' solution that won UK government funding and was cited in Hansard.
-Based on his own research findings, he proposed a 'smart' bumper that was soft for pedestrian leg impacts, but stiff for other bodywork damaging impacts.
+The author of this webpage came up with a 'smart' solution that kept everybody happy.
+This won UK government funding and was cited in Hansard.
+Bill's 'smart' bumper was soft for pedestrian leg impacts, but stiff for other bodywork damaging impacts.
 Cheshire Innovation, Manchester University and Dow Chemicals were the partners for this project.
 [Visit our PedSALi webpage for details of how the smart bumper works.]

 Unfortunately academic fraud at Manchester University and a subsequent cover-up by the British science establishment including the British government Minister for Science at the time* meant that honest research was never done and the truth was hidden from public view.
 There was no other technical solution that would keep the manufacturers happy.
 So following intense lobbying from the car makers, the EU Commission finally watered down its pedestrian protection legislation.